John Carro: Legal experience and court appointments

 From 1965 to 1969, Carro was in private practice and was law partner with Mary Johnson Lowe, a prominent African American attorney who was later appointed a Federal Court Judge.
-In 1969, Carro was appointed as Judge of the Criminal Court by New York City Mayor John V. Lindsay.
-In 1976, Carro became an Acting Supreme Court Justice and in 1977, was officially elected to the Supreme Court.
+In 1969, Carro was appointed Judge of the New York City Criminal Court by Mayor John V. Lindsay.
+In 1976, Carro became an Acting New York Supreme Court Justice and in 1977, was officially elected to the Supreme Court.
 Carro was the first Puerto Rican to be elected to the Supreme Court in the Bronx.
 Two years later in 1979, Governor Hugh L. Carey appointed Carro to the Appellate Division, First Department.
 This appointment made Carro the first Puerto Rican to ever sit on the bench as an Appellate Court Justice, which became a very significant and inspirational event for the Latino community and young immigrants across the United States.
 In 1988 Carro was nominated to become a United States district judge of the United States District Court for the Southern District of New York, which included Manhattan, the Bronx, and Westchester County.
 However, the Ronald Reagan and George H. W. Bush White House did not act on his nomination for three years and Carro withdrew his name from consideration in 1991.
 Carro subsequently served 15 years at his post as an Appellate Court Justice, until his retirement in 1994.
 During this time he was involved with thousands of cases including personal injury, corporate finance and various commercial, financial, real estate, and criminal law matters.

-Later career
+Later career and death

 In 1994, Carro retired as a judge and went back to practicing law.
 He founded the firm Carro, Velez, Carro & Mitchell now known as Carro, Carro & Mitchell with his fellow partners: his son John S. Carro, and Bartly L. Mitchell.
-John Carro continues to work at the firm in New York City which is best known for its representation of accident victims in negligence cases and its appellate practice.
+John Carro continued to work at the firm in New York City which is best known for its representation of accident victims in negligence cases and its appellate practice.

+Carro died at his home in Suffern, New York, on July 26, 2026, at the age of 98.